14 Things You Think Cause Heart Disease But Don’t

 Despite what you may have seen depicted in movies, heart attacks or chest pain caused by heart disease—what’s known as cardiovascular events—rarely occur during sexual activity, say experts.
 Why?
 Because sexual activity rarely lasts long enough to exacerbate heart troubles.
 (No comment.)
 If you have a heart condition make sure to clear sexual activity with your doctor.
 On the other hand, erectile dysfunction (ED) can be a red flag for heart disease.”ED may mean there’s a lack of blood flow, and that can signal trouble in other parts of the body, such as the heart and brain,” notes the AHA.

 Alcohol is a double-edged sword when it comes to heart health.
 Excessive drinking can raise blood pressure as well as levels of dangerous blood fats called triglycerides, but there’s also a body of research suggesting that moderate alcohol intake (red wine, in particular) can improve heart health.
 Right now, the AHA is funding research to figure out whether the benefits that seem to come from drinking wine is due to flavonoids and other antioxidants, an increase in high-density lipoprotein or “good” cholesterol, or if booze in general delivers anti-blood clotting benefits.
 Nonetheless: “Right now the AHA does not recommend drinking wine or any other form of alcohol to gain these potential benefits.”
-Here’s what happens when you drink a glass of wine every night.
+Here’s what the science says about how alcohol and heart disease are linked.